News by email Donate

 Alamy

-Church leaders working with refugees in the UK have told the Premier the church must prioritise prayerful discernment when welcoming those who wish to be baptised into the faith, without letting caution prevent the church from welcoming the stranger with open arms.
+Church leaders working with refugees in the UK have told Premier the church must prioritize prayerful discernment when welcoming those who wish to be baptized into the faith, without letting caution prevent the church from welcoming the stranger with open arms.

 Pressure grows on the Home Office regarding asylum housing after a decision last year to reduce the time successful asylum applicants have to find accommodation.